CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Experiments

 \subsection{Experiment Setup}

-\myparagraph{Sliding Window Batched Update} Each experiment consists of many rounds.
-On each round, we insert a batch of new data points and delete an equal number of the oldest data points.
-The numbers of the inserted and deleted points are 1\% of the current index size.
+\myparagraph{Sliding Window Batched Update} Each experiment consists of multiple rounds.
+In each round, we insert a batch of new data points and delete an equal number of the oldest data points.
+The index is first constructed by inserting the first half of the entire dataset.
+The numbers of inserted and deleted points in each subsequent batch are each 1\% of the current index size.
 Real-world datasets are streamed in the order given to reflect realistic distribution shifts where applicable.
-At the end of each round, we issue all search queries in the dataset, and calculate the recall (\autoref{definition:recall}).
+At the end of each round, we issue all search queries in the dataset, and calculate the recall (\Cref{definition:recall}).
+Unless otherwise specified, all \algoname{Insert} queries and a randomly selected 5\% of \algoname{Search} queries perform \sysname{GuidedBridgeBuild} (denoted $\neg \varname{performance\_sensitive}$ in~\Cref{algorithm:clean_dynamic_beam_search}).
+Since \system{} amortizes graph repairs over the workload, when \system{} detects bloat above a threshold, we issue \algoname{Search} queries for 10\% of deleted points so that more on-the-fly consolidations are performed.
+These \algoname{Search} queries are not counted as separate queries and their latencies are accounted for in the throughput calculation of delete batches.

-Since \sysname{GuidedBridgeBuild} learns from queries, to avoid training and testing on the same queries, we issue a separate batch of in-distribution training queries generated by randomly sampling from test queries and adding a perturbation parameterized by the average nearest neighbor distance in the dataset before we issue the test queries.
-The size of the training query set is 2\% of the test set (except for \datasetname{RedCaps}, which uses 80 training queries).
-We designate only test queries as performance sensitive in \autoref{algorithm:clean_dynamic_beam_search}.
-When the search throughput is reported for this setting, we use the weighted average for query throughput across training and test queries.

-\myparagraph{Sliding Window Batched Insert} This experiment setup is analogous to the Sliding Window Batched Update setting, except that no deletes are issued during the update batch on each round.

 \myparagraph{Sliding Window Mixed Update} This setting runs all types of queries concurrently.
-We issue \algoname{Insert}, \algoname{Delete}, training \algoname{Search}, and test \algoname{Search} queries concurrently.
-Recall is not measured in this experiment since the ground truth is not well-defined.
-To compare the recalls, we refer to the corresponding \textbf{Sliding Window Batched Update} experiments with the exact same data, sliding windows, and graph parameters.
+Recall is not measured in this setting since the ground truth is not well-defined.